-Given the significant prevalence of Ilam marriage in province. drawn conclusion can be marrying at a younger age extends the reproductive period among women.
+Given the significant prevalence of marriage in Ilam province, a conclusion can be drawn that marrying at a younger age extends the reproductive period among women.
 This extension, in turn, indirectly contributes to an increase in fertility.
-Recognizing this correlation. policymakers should consider implementing strategic plans aimed at reducing the age of marriage not only in Ilam province but also on a national scale.
-By addressing this demographic factor, policymakers can potentially positively impact fertility contributing to a more balanced and sustainable demographic landscape
+Recognizing this correlation, policymakers should consider implementing strategic plans aimed at reducing the age of marriage not only in Ilam province but also on a national scale.
+By addressing this demographic factor, policymakers can potentially positively impact fertility rates, contributing to a more balanced and sustainable demographic landscape